uk-gov-mirror/ministryofjustice.c100-application/README.md

 ##### Run mutation on a small sample of classes (default):
 `RAILS_ENV=test bundle exec rake mutant`

+## Back office (Auth0 integration)

+There is a back office / admin side that uses [Auth0](http://auth0.com) as the identity provider.
+Each application environment (localhost, staging and production) has a corresponding `tenant` in an Auth0 account.

+This allow us to have separate configurations for each environment and to test the integration with confidence.

+The different tenants contain each an `application` (the C100 backoffice).
+And each tenant also has `rules` that need to be present in order to ensure we only allow users who have been previously granted access.

+You can test and use the backoffice locally without need for Auth0 credentials.
+Just expose the `AUTH0_BYPASS_LOCALHOST` env variable.

+Please refer to the [config/auth0](config/auth0) directory for more details.

 ## CircleCI and continuous deployment